mayaanne/foundations/sprint-4/kata-files/kata-gradebook.md

 #### `addScore`
 Create an `addScore` function that accepts `gradebook`, `name` and `score` arguments.

-Have `addScore` push the score to the value of the `testScore` property of the given `gradebook` that matches the value of the `name` argument.
+Have `addScore` push the score to the value of the `testScore` property that matches the value of the `name` argument in the given `gradebook`.

 For example,
 ```javascript